Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/README.md

 ![Vitis DFX Platform Creation Steps Diagram](images/platform_creation_steps.svg)

-In this tutorial, we create the platform hardware design from scratch.
-The Vivado Versal extensible platform example for DFX will come in the future.
+In this tutorial, we will utilize the Vivado Versal DFX customizable example design to create the hardware design.

-To prepare the software components, we will import XSA into PetaLinux project and do some additional configurations.
-After building software and hardware components, we'll package the platform.
+To prepare the software components, we will utilize common image released by Xilinx and `createdts` command to generate Device tree file.

+After the whole software and hardware components are ready, we'll package the platform.

 In each step, we'll test the generated files to make sure they work as expected.
 A frequent test methodology can help to narrow down the root causes if any error occurs.
 At last, we'll run several test applications on this platform to test this customized platform.